yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 - For connecting to the geographically nearest regions and zones for lower latency and fewer network hops.
 Typically you would co-locate applications in the regions where your cluster is located.
 Topology balancing allows you to target only regions where the applications are hosted.

-- The cluster has [preferred locations](../../admin/yb-admin/#set-preferred-zones) assigned, where all the shard leaders are hosted.
+- The cluster has [preferred locations](../../admin/yb-admin/#set-preferred-zones) assigned, where all the [shard leaders](../../architecture/docdb-sharding/sharding/) are hosted.
 In this case, for best performance you want your application to target the preferred locations.

 You specify the locations as topology keys, with values in the format `cloud.region.zone`.
 Multiple zones can be specified as comma-separated values.
 You specify the topology keys in the connection URL or the connection string (DSN style).
+You still need to specify load balance as true to enable the topology-aware connection load balancing.

 For example, using the Go driver, you would set the parameters as follows: